criscan/LBPA/README.md

 - LBPA.dat
 - LBPA.tpl

 *.tpl file must be compiled in ADMB for producing the executable file (.exe).
 Also, you will find the executable file for windows (.mexe).
 Be keep to rename the extension file .mexe by .exe.
-Depending on your operating system, you can compile the source code (.tpl) as be necessary
+Depending on your OS, you can compile the source code (.tpl) as be necessary